MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/add-custodians-to-case.md

    - **Yammer**:  Use to assign the Yammer groups the custodian is currently a member of.
 Select the groups to assign to the custodian and then click **Add**.
 After you add a team, the system automatically identifies and locates the SharePoint site and group mailbox associated to that group and assigns them to the custodian.

    > [!NOTE]
-   > You can use the **Exchange** and **SharePoint** location pickers to associate other teams or Yammer groups (that a custodian is not a member of) to a custodian.
+   > You can use the **Exchange** and **SharePoint** location pickers to associate any mailboxes or sites in your organization, including teams or Yammer groups (that a custodian is not a member of) to a custodian.
 To do this, you have to add both the mailbox and site associated with each team or Yammer group.

 2. You can view the total number of mailboxes, sites, Teams, and Yammer groups assigned to each custodian by expanding each custodian in the table.
 When you've finalized the assigned data locations for each custodian, these associations will be maintained and used during the collection, processing, and review stages in the Advanced eDiscovery workflow.